 Seismology and Earthquake Disaster Reduction Professor HAYASHI, Yoshinari Doctor of Science (The University of Tokyo) Seismological research and applied research for earthquake disaster reduction are major topic of this lecture.
 The main research method is seismological wave analysis that includes hypocenter determination, source mechanism estimation and source process analysis.
 We can use many seismic records of strong motion, high sensitivity signals, and broadband instrumentation from the data center.
 The purpose of this lecture is the quantitative modeling of natural hazards using recorded data.
-70872 Mathematical Programming Approaches to Risk Management Professor YAMAKAWA, Eiki Doctor of Engineering (Kyoto University) Mathematical programming is one of the most systematic methodologies for solving various decision-making problems.
+Principle of Engineering System Safety Professor HOSOKAWA, Shigeo Doctor of Engineering (Kobe University) This seminar focuses on the safety of the thermal energy systems/plants such as boiler, nuclear and thermal power plants and chemical plants, and discusses on the current topics in the field of plant safety, the thermal hydraurics in the systems, the accident investigation system for prevention of recurrence, and the safety management methods.
+In this seminar, documents are read by taking turns to support the students study activities.
+Students' oral presentations will be conducted in the seminar.
+Mathematical Programming Approaches to Risk Management Professor YAMAKAWA, Eiki Doctor of Engineering (Kyoto University) Mathematical programming is one of the most systematic methodologies for solving various decision-making problems.
 In order to formulate real world phenomena complicated by uncertainty such as machine failure, accidents and natural disasters, we need to incorporate the theory of probability and statistical analysis into mathematical programming.
 In this research field, we reformulate stochastic models in which uncertainty is represented as random variables into deterministic models with various scenarios, and develop optimization algorithms to solve resulting large scale mathematical programming problems exactly and efficiently.
-61607 Integrated Disaster Reduction Associate Professor OKUMURA, Yoshihiro PhD in Informatics (Kyoto University) A Mega disaster is a big threat to the sustainable society.
+Iinjury prevention enginnering for production safety Associate Professor ITO, Daisuke Doctor of Engineering (Nagoya University) Injuries occur when excessive forces act on the human body and occur in various forms from familiar accidents to traffic accidents.
+In this seminar, we will investigate the mechanism of injury occurrence from a mechanical point of view and study injury prevention and mitigation methods based on the mechanism using experiments, accident investigation as well as computer simulations.
+In addition, since pre-accident behaviors and judgments play important roles in the occurrence of injuries, students who wish to conduct researches on the analysis of these factors are also welcomed.
+Integrated Disaster Reduction Associate Professor OKUMURA, Yoshihiro Ph.D in Informatics (Kyoto University) A Mega disaster is a big threat to the sustainable society.
 In Japan, Nankai Trough Earthquake, Tokyo Metropolitan Earthquake and Super Tyhoon have been assumed to occur in the near future, resulting in 1,000 or more people dead or missing.
 This seminar aims to minimize such a future mega disaster from the integrated disaster reducion approach, combining natural science and social science.
 Implementation research is conducted in the actual society, in addition to theoritical reaserch and analytical research based on the civil engineering.
-70838 Information Security Associate Professor KONO, Kazuhiro Ph.D. in Engineering (Osaka University) Achieving the protection of personal and privacy information is one of the most important issues in the real or digital world.
+Information Security Associate Professor KONO, Kazuhiro Ph.D. in Engineering (Osaka University) Achieving the protection of personal and privacy information is one of the most important issues in the real or digital world.
 We investigate and develop a method for protecting and utilizing personal and privacy information for the viewpoint of information technology.
 We discuss technologies for guaranteeing anonymity on the Internet represented by anonymous communication, K-anonymity and differential privacy.We also establish a system that satisfies both protection and utilization of information.
 In addition, we perform programming and numerical experiments in order to confirm the availability of our system.
-70560